AngSZ/WAF-SR/README.md

-# WAF-SR
+# Weight Adjustment Framework for Self-Attention Sequential Recommendation
-This is the code for the paper "Weight Adjustment Framework for Self-Attention Sequential Recommendation"
+Our code is built on [AC-TSR](https://github.com/AIM-SE/AC-TSR).